dbs-leipzig/gradoop/README.md

 in a second embedded document `meta`.
 The meta document of vertices and edges may contain a mapping to the logical graphs they are contained in.

-Two users (Alice and Bob) that have three properties each, an obligatory vertex label (Person) and are contained in two logical graphs (0 and 2).
+Two persons (Alice and Bob) that have three properties each and are contained in two logical graphs (`"graphs":[0,2]`).
 ```
 // content of nodes.json
 {"id":0,"data":{"gender":"f","city":"Leipzig","name":"Alice"},"meta":{"label":"Person","graphs":[0,2]}}
 {"id":1,"data":{"gender":"m","city":"Leipzig","name":"Bob"},"meta":{"label":"Person","graphs":[0,2]}}
 ```

 Edges are represented in a similar way.
 Alice and Bob are connected by an edge (knows).
-Edges may have properties (e.g., `since:2014`) and may also be contained in logical graphs (0 and 2).
-Edge documents also store the obligatory source and target vertex identifier.
+Edges may have properties (e.g., `"since":2014`) and may also be contained in logical graphs.
+Additionally, edge JSON documents store the obligatory source and target vertex identifier.

 ```
 // content of edges.json
 {"id":0,"source":0,"target":1,"data":{"since":2014},"meta":{"label":"knows","graphs":[0,2]}}
-{"id":1,"source":1,"target":0,"data":{"since":2014},"meta":{"label":"knows","graphs":[0,2]}}
 ```

 Graphs may also have properties and must have a label (e.g., Community).